l3-hpc/intro-computational-marine-sciences/README.md

-# intro-computational-marine-sciences
+# Marine Science I Lab (MAS 331L)
+Computational Lab for MAS 331L,

-Python for marine sciences, DISL
+Python for Marine Sciences

+University of South Alabama

 ## How to use
 Below are a series of Notebooks.